conversejs/converse.js/docs/source/plugin_development.rst

 Plugins need to be registered (and whitelisted) before they can be loaded and initialized.

-You register a converse.js plugin by calling ``converse.plugins.add``.
+You register a Converse plugin by calling ``converse.plugins.add``.

-The plugin itself is a JavaScript object which usually has at least an ``initialize`` method, which gets called at the end of the ``converse.initialize`` method which is the top-level method that gets called by the website to configure and initialize Converse.js itself.
+The plugin itself is a JavaScript object which usually has at least an ``initialize`` method, which gets called at the end of the ``converse.initialize`` method which is the top-level method that gets called by the website to configure and initialize Converse itself.

 Here's an example code snippet: